Key Points

 When you stop a person working on the line and request they rework something so it can be shipped out, do you account for that extra labor, material cost, delays, etc.?
 If not, then your process has a hidden factory

-We’ll define the hidden factory in the context of cost of poor quality and rolled throughput yield (RTY).
+We’ll define the hidden factory in the context of the cost of poor quality and rolled throughput yield (RTY).
 The disadvantages and implications of the hidden factory will be explained as well as how to measure and reduce the amount of product being produced in your hidden factory.

 Many organizations claim their processes are functioning at very high levels of yield.
-But are they accurately measuring and reporting out their yield levels?
+But are they accurately measuring and reporting their yield levels?
 Not if they aren’t considering the hidden factory.

 Armand V. Feigenbaum (1920-2014), an American quality control expert and businessman, devised the concept of Total Quality Control, which led to the development of Total Quality Management.
 He said the hidden factory can account for anywhere from 20% to 40% of an organization’s total capacity.